top of page

 FAQ'S

-Alpaca is a natural fibre that is highly fire resistant yet doesn't irritate the skin.
-Alpaca is quite different to wool in that it does not have protruding scales along the fibres which with wool can irritate the skin and also causes piling.
+Alpaca is quite different to wool in that it does not have protruding scales along the fibres which with wool can irritate the skin and also causes piling of woolen fabric.

-Alpaca is also water resistant so perspiration won't penetrate the filter reducing the filtration efficiency and instead will run down face keeping you cool).
 The specially developed non-woven alpaca material (we called Pacastat) allows easy breathing and sits in among facial hair to ensure no leakage.

-It is common for the filters to last twelve hours on the fireground, even in dusty conditions.
+It is common for the filters to easily last twelve hours on the fireground, even in dusty conditions.
 Just tap off any external excess when having a drink break.
-We suggest they are washed after daily use.
-You can expect them to last for years just with simple hand washing.

 Just be sure to keep them from your dog - we've had four cases of "the dog ate it" so far...